dasch-swiss/dsp-tools/docs/cli-commands.md

 - `-v` | `--verbose` (optional): print more information about the progress to the console

-The expected Excel file format and the folder structure are documented [here](./file-formats/excel2json.md#lists-section).
+The expected Excel file format and the folder structure are documented [here] (./file-formats/excel2json.md#the-lists-section).

 | <center>Hint</center>                                                    |
 |--------------------------------------------------------------------------|